-Somehow, we are at a very confusing Era.
-At one end, we have the vision and wish to move towards the Fourth Industrial Revolution but in actual fact, we are still in a mixed era of IR1.0, IR 2.0 and IR3.0.
+Somehow, we are in a very confusing Era.
+At one end, we have the vision and wish to move towards the Fourth Industrial Revolution, but we are still in a mixed era of IR1.0, IR 2.0, and IR3.0.

 - 1st Industrial Revolution – Manual Labour or at least steam engine

 - 3rd Industrial Revolution – Internet and Database